Gilligan’s Island Transcript

 And I was standing right over here.
 Mister Howell came up to me and then started walking up the beach.
 And I stood here -- Ginger, are you still behind me?

 Gilligan reaches behind without turning around to feel whether Ginger is still there.
 He doesn't feel her.
-Gilligan turns around and hears Ginger's SCREAM.
+Gilligan turns around and hears Ginger's scream.
 Gilligan bites his fingernails in fear.

 EXT.
 CAMP - DAY